 1870 as Buchtel College

-UA offers more than 300 undergraduate and graduate programs, including many that are recognized nationally for their excellence.
-Learn more.
+We offer a wide variety of in-demand undergraduate and graduate programs, including many that are recognized nationally for their excellence.
+See our areas of study.

 The University of Akron is a vibrant community within metropolitan Akron, with more than 80 buildings on 218 acres.